Principal Data Scientist

 Security Clearance

 This role is subject to pre-employment screening in line with the UK Government’s Baseline Personnel Security Standard (BPSS).
-An additional range of Personnel Security Controls referred to as National Security Vetting (NSV) may apply, this could include meeting the eligibility requirements for The Security Check (SC) or Developed Vetting (DV).
-For more information and guidance please visit:
+An additional range of Personnel Security Controls referred to as National Security Vetting (NSV) may apply, which could include meeting the eligibility requirements for The Security Check (SC) or Developed Vetting (DV).
+For more information please visit the official government guidance.

 Why join us